VIBHAVKULAVMODE/IBM_CAPSTONE_FINAL_PROJECT_VIBHAV/README.md

 - **Architectiral Decision Document.pdf** - Contains the documentation of the technology used for various parts of the project  and the reason for using this technology.

-- **ppt** - This folder contains the power point presentation that was used for the final report.
+- **ppt** - This contains the power point presentation that was used for the final report.